KamaleshJoshi/rag_confluence_assistant/README.md

 python serve_llama_cpp.py
 ```

-- Serves the model through a local Flask API.

 #### Terminal 2 — Run the Streamlit UI

 ```bash
 streamlit run app.py
 ```

-- Launches a browser where you can ask questions.
-- Answers are generated using retrieved context and the local LLM.

 ---

 ## How It Works

-This is a RAG pipeline with the following steps:

 1. Pull Confluence data using API (`extract_confluence.py`)
 2. Generate embeddings with HuggingFace (`generate_embeddings.py`)